-The ordinary intelligent voter has the sort of knowledge you'd expect from someone who regularly reads, but does not memorise, the front pages and world section of a major international newspaper (like the New York Times, Financial Times and Der Spiegel) in the year leading up to WUDC.
+The ordinary intelligent voter has the sort of knowledge you'd expect from someone who regularly reads, but does not memorise, the front pages and world section of a major international newspaper (like the New York Times or the Economist) in the year leading up to EUDC.
 They do not read technical journals, specialist literature, or the like.
 They are, in short, a smart person who has a good deal of knowledge that is broad rather than deep.
 Imagine a bright and reasonably well-read university student who is studying a subject completely alien to any topic that would help them understand the debate in question.